lucapette/website/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

 enable Kafka Streams application to query their persistent local stores.
 The Kafka Streams API also provides a mechanics to query the state of remote application instances.
-The feature enables us to build HTTP endpoints with interesting properties:

-- As long as all the information we need is available in some Kafka topic, we can build HTTP endpoints that do not depend on other endpoints (by querying them via HTTP).
-We avoid the traditional pain of a micro-services architecture where a service calls a service that calls a service and so on.
-- The local stores update really fast, so the endpoints we'll build respond to change quickly.
-- We avoid the usual headaches of a more traditional architecture where Kafka is used, at best, as a ingestion and transport layer and we move the data into a separate store (for example, Cassandra).
-Keeping the two stores in sync is a full time job.
-While it may not be too hard thanks to the Kafka Connect framework, relying on interactive queries has a much lighter impact on our infrastructure.
-There are fewer moving parts so less things will break.
-- Kafka Streams uses persistent local stores _anyway_ for caching (so that restarting a Kafka Stream app does not have to read the whole computed state from internal topics).
-If you're building Kafka Streams applications, you can immediately rely on interactive queries (as long as you're on JVM).

-Any architecture has its trade-offs, we'll discuss them again once we know what we're building.
-It's easier to explain them with a concrete example in mind.
+The feature enables us to build HTTP endpoints with interesting properties.
+But as any architecture has its trade-offs, we'll discuss them again once we build a simple interactive query endpoint.
+It's easier to go over pros and cons of this approach with a concrete example in mind.
 So what are we building here?
 For the sake of the discussion, we'll imagine a _purposely_ trivial application: we collects words from a Kafka topic and then expose a `/search` endpoint that takes a word and returns its count.
 This requirement gives us enough to discuss the underlining architecture of this approach.

 To build this application, we'll use [Kotlin](https://kotlinlang.org/) and